EMUNES/Auto-Subtitle-File-Generation/README.md

 ASFG is based on deep learning technique for Sound Event Detection, which is a task to recognize different kinds of sounds in audio and make predictions containing the timeline for that sound event, using only weak label data.
 ASFG uses pytorch for deep learning, and contains many other parts and modules to make the project work.

-The deep learning procedure is open, which means anyone can train and get your own model - from building the dataset to fine-tuning the model, ASFG has prepared middlewares and algorithms all you need to make deep learning work immediately.
+The deep learning procedure is **open**, which means anyone can train and get your own model - from building the dataset to fine-tuning the model, ASFG has prepared middlewares and algorithms all you need to make deep learning work immediately.
 Only three procedures you mainly need to pay attention to:

 - Get data source (And ASFG can build dataset for you automatically).
 - Choose models and parts for your training pipeline (under *csrc* folder).